Persistent Memory

 • (PLDI 2021) Revamping Hardware Persistency Models: View-Based and Axiomatic Persistency Models for Intel-x86 and Armv8.

-Kyeongmin Cho, Sung-Hwan Lee, Azalea Raad, Jeehoon Kang.
+Kyeongmin Cho, Sung-Hwan Lee, Azalea Raad, Jeehoon Kang .

 ACM SIGPLAN conference on Programming Languages Design and Implementation.

-[paper: doi, local] [artifact: proof, model checker]
+[paper: doi, local] [artifact: proofs, model checker]

 Abstract